 And my monthly newsletter requires registration so I know where to send it.

 This site’s registration form is simple, just four simple questions: first name, last name, e-mail, and the person’s role in their organization.

 All this content makes Google smile

-Due to all the good content we provide here, thatwhitepaperguy.com is listed on the first page of the Google search results for my chosen keywords.
+Due to all the useful and findable content here, www.thatwhitepaperguy.com is listed on the first page of Google search results for my chosen keywords.

-This listing brings in leads for more projects than I can possibly handle.
+This listing brings in leads for more projects than I can handle.

-Plus, asking those simple questions before I hand over my gated content has generated a mailing list of 3,000+ names, segmented simply into B2B marketing prospects and white paper writers.
+Plus, asking those simple questions before I hand over my gated content has generated a mailing list of thousands of names, segmented into two basic groups:

 What do you think of this approach?
 Are you using something similar?
 How is it working for you?
 Please tell me about it in the comments section below.